She became the spokeswoman for their family business, Spirit Halloween.

 She has served as PTO president of her son's school twice; served as an ambassador at Temple Sholom of Chicago; a Sustaining board member and a mentor in the Junior League; a member of Sisterhood of Conservative Judaism; Jewish Federation of Greater Dallas supporter; a member of the Women's Auxiliary to Children's Medical Center of Plano and was a member of the Winnetka & Evanston Women’s Clubs.
 Rikki is also a member of Phi Mu Fraternity, and serves as a mentor for the fraternity.
 She was one of Phi Mu’s national convention speakers & their Aglaia magazine cover story.

 Rikki Ragland is a former FORD model and a journalist for broadcast and print media.
-She is the founder of "Lashes & Leadership," and is an Executive Consultant for R+F Skincare.
+She is the founder of "Lashes & Leadership," where she speaks to women in business, mostly entrepreneurs, about tapping into their inner chutzpah to get ahead in their industries.
+Rikki is also an Executive Consultant for R+F Skincare.
 She was the owner of Rikki Ragland Media Group, which focused on media services for companies and individuals.
 She continues to provide leadership training for executives, helping them to manage their teams more effectively.
 Rikki, her mother and sister are all Southern debutantes, which inspired her to launch the preppy debutante, a company specializing in jewelry & monogrammed products.

 Although Rikki's family includes seven generations of Texans from Brenham and San Antonio (including her mother), she was born at Walter Reed Army Medical Center in Washington, D.C., where her first home was the historic Delta Colonial at National Park Seminary.
 Her father is a retired Army Colonel and her mother a retired educator and artist who has exhibited internationally.
 Rikki has fond memories of annual retreats with her parents, older sister and brother at Fort A.P.
 Hill in Virginia.
 The get-a-ways were specifically for for army officers and their families.
 Rikki caught her first fish there when she was three-years-old.